NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 ~~~
 {: .language-python}

-Then we can plot T:
+A *returned value* different from **0** means that there has been an error somewhere (which will have to be fixed), otherwise we can plot the temperature values read from the newly created file:

 ~~~
 import xarray as xr